priya24d/KUP_2021/README.md

 <H3>3.
 Reverse Assignment-</H3>
 I have created a Reverse class which reverses the list without mutable variable i.e Immutable variable./n

 Immutable Variable: These variables are those variables which do not allow you to change a value after the declaration of a variable.
 Immutable variables are defined by using the val keyword.The first letter of data type should be in capital letter because in the Scala data type is treated as objects.
-For example- val Variable_name: Data_type = "value";/n
+For example- val Variable_name: Data_type = "value";

 Reverse: In Scala Stack class , the reverse() method is utilized to return a stack with the reverse order.
 Return Type: It returns a stack with the reverse order.